Yttrium-Terminus/jlibxx/README.md

 Download this repository as a ZIP and unpack it, then `import` alongside anything else

 It is recommended to build everything before importing.
 This means compiling these files to `*.class` (I will incorporate a workflow to do this automatically)

+# Plans
+I plan to release this as a package for Gradle however this might be very unlikely, and could just be stagnant library downloaded straight from the lib.

+Plans to make a website to easily download stuffs related